Beautiful Places in Michigan to Visit in the Fall

 US-2 from St. Ignace to Manistique

 A trip across the “Mighty Mac” never disappoints, no matter the season.
-Drive the spectacular white Mackinac Bridge north, then head west along US-2 for a tour of Lake Michigan’s northern shore.
+Drive the spectacular white Mackinac Bridge north to charming St. Ignace, then head west along US-2 for a tour of Lake Michigan’s northern shore.
 With the sparkling lake to the south and a blaze of autumn color to the north, you’ll find ample reason to stop to shoot photos or enjoy a lakeside picnic.
 Keep your eyes open for the Cut River Bridge Overlook, just east of Epoufette, a spectacular 150 foot-high span over the brilliant foliage of the Cut River gorge.
-And consider another stop in Naubinway for an authentic Upper Peninsula pasty.
+Consider another stop in Naubinway for an authentic Upper Peninsula pasty.